Matinee (1993 film): Casting

-Joe Dante had cast character actor Dick Miller in each of his movies, casting him in Matinee as one of the men protesting the monster movie's release, and as a soldier holding a sack of sugar in Mant.
-Also appearing in supporting roles are William Schallert and Robert O. Cornthwaite (who both appeared in scores of low-budget films of all genres); Kevin McCarthy (perhaps best remembered for his role in Invasion of the Body Snatchers) as well as Robert Picardo, both of whom appeared in several of Dante's films.
+Joe Dante had cast character actor Dick Miller in each of his movies, casting him in Matinee as one of the men protesting the monster movie's release, and as a soldier holding a sack of sugar in Mant!
+Also appearing in supporting roles are William Schallert and Robert O. Cornthwaite (who both appeared in scores of low-budget films of all genres), as well as Kevin McCarthy (perhaps best remembered for his role in Invasion of the Body Snatchers) and Robert Picardo, both of whom appeared in several of Dante's films.
 John Sayles, who collaborated with Dante on earlier films, appears as one of the men who is protesting the release of Mant.

 Character names

 Some of the characters have surnames that reference other actors from 1950s science fiction films.
 Dick Miller's character, Denning, shares his name with the actor Richard Denning (Creature from the Black Lagoon, The Black Scorpion).
-Cathy Moriarty's Nurse Corday is a reference to Mara Corday (The Giant Claw, Tarantula), and Kevin McCarthy's General Ankrum is a tribute to Morris Ankrum who played military leaders in The Giant Claw, Earth vs. The Flying Saucers, Invaders from Mars, and Beginning of the End.
+Cathy Moriarty's Ruth Corday is a reference to Mara Corday (The Giant Claw, Tarantula), and Kevin McCarthy's General Ankrum is a tribute to Morris Ankrum who played military leaders in The Giant Claw, Earth vs. The Flying Saucers, Invaders from Mars, and Beginning of the End.
 Joe Dante had done a similar thing in his 1980 werewolf film The Howling, where characters shared surnames with other directors who had made werewolf films.